Metairie Drug Crimes Attorney

 Does the Three Strikes Law Apply to Drug Crimes Cases?

 Any time you are dealing with the criminal justice system, it’s imperative to have strong legal representation to ensure you do everything you can to successfully defend yourself.
 But when the charges involve drug crimes classified as crimes of violence, it’s even more important because your freedom for the rest of your life could be on the line.
-Criminal defense attorneys have the knowledge and experience to help you through these cases.
+Experienced criminal defense lawyers have the knowledge needed to help you through these cases.

 What Rights Do You Have During a Drug Search?